-iv.
+iii.
 Juan Espinosa

-28. Juan Espinosa is a 58-year-old Hispanic man in isolation at the Reception and Medical Center.
+- Juan Espinosa is a 60-year-old Hispanic man who was in and out of 24. isolation for weeks at a time between January and June 2020, after serving almost a year and a half in isolation from January 2018 to November 2019.
 Defendants have diagnosed him with paranoid schizophrenia, major depressive disorder, and bipolar disorder.
 He suffers from anxiety, depression, paranoia, hallucinations, and mood swings.
 He tried to kill himself at least five times before he was placed in isolation.
 He also suffers from tumors in his throat that impede his ability to eat and swallow.
-Defendants have referred him to multiple specialists, including an oncologist, and he has undergone multiple surgical procedures since he has been in isolation.
-The most recent surgical procedure was to remove all his teeth.
+Defendants have referred him to multiple specialists, including an oncologist, and he received multiple surgical procedures while in isolation.
+One surgical procedure was to remove all his teeth, something that became necessary after the surgical reconstruction of his jaw.
 In January 2019, he permanently and completely lost his voice after a surgical procedure to remove one of the tumors.
-He can no longer speak.

-- 29. Defendants began isolating Mr. Espinosa in June 2018 after accusing him of spitting at a correctional officer.
-They first assigned him to Close Management I, and then Close Management II.
-Defendants take him to the exercise cages only once a week, and deny him access to visits, dayroom time, and phone calls.
-He has spoken to his family only once since June 2018.
-Since losing his voice, Defendants have not given him a Text Telephone or other similar device that would allow him to make phone calls.
-Defendants have failed to escort or transport him to several medical appointments, including to see his specialists, since he has been in isolation. - 30.
-Mr. Espinosa attempts to communicate through handwritten notes, hand gestures, and by mouthing words, but he is difficult to understand.
+He can no longer speak. - 25.
+Defendants began isolating Mr. Espinosa in June 2018 inAdministrative Confinement after accusing him of spitting at a correctional officer.They soon assigned him to Close Management until November 2019.
+At the

+Reception and Medical Center, where he spent many months in Close

+Management, Defendants took him to the exercise cages only once a week and denied him access to visits and dayroom time.
+During the approximately six months Mr. Espinosa was isolated and able to speak, Defendants allowed him to use the phone only once to call his mother before he went into surgery.
+After he lost his voice, Defendants refused to provide him a Text Telephone or other similar device to make phone calls for nearly six months, until this lawsuit was filed.

+Defendants have failed to escort or transport him to several medical appointments, including to see his specialists, since he has been in isolation.

+- 26. Mr. Espinosa attempts to communicate through handwritten notes, hand gestures, and by mouthing words, but he is difficult to understand.

 Defendants have refused to provide him with any services to help him learn to communicate effectively without a voice.
-Healthcare staff who perform infrequent "rounds" in isolation check on his health status only by asking him cursory questions through his cell door, to which he is unable to properly respond.
+Healthcare staff who performed infrequent "rounds" in isolation checked on his health status by asking him cursory questions through his cell door, to which he was unable to properly respond.